RightsandWrongsgit/ARMTEC/cicd/directorymap.md

 We have mainly done this so far by selecting options and running commands in our terminal while pointed at the 'root'.
 VSCode gives us a view into the many directories supporting our project.
 Soon we are going to be finding files in some of those directories and clicking on them to open and edit them.
 For that reason it makes sense to have a general understanding of what stuff is where and a little about what that stuff does.

-<font color=red, size=large> This is important!</font>  Knowing where to look for things in a Drupal project will be very helpful with certain things.
+<font color=red size=large> This is important!</font>  Knowing where to look for things in a Drupal project will be very helpful with certain things.
 You might jump back to look at this map occassionally even after your basic set up is behind you.

 <font color=green>Green line</font> If you look down the directory list top left, you move past Drush and GitHub which we have already discussed.
 You see Platform and that directory is opened to show some of its subdirectories.
 This is where Platform.sh has put most of what it needs as your host talks to your local project.
 Notice the 'routes.yaml' and the 'services.yaml' files tucked here under the '/platform/local' subdirectory.
 You will also see the 'platform.app.yaml' file right at your project root.
 These three files are fundamental and we will talk further about them in a future section.